nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Sorts all Ingredients in **descending order** of wastage.

-*Tip❕* Useful to immediaely see the most wasted Ingredient.
+*Tip* ❕ Useful to immediaely see the most wasted Ingredient.

 Format: `sort ingr`